Survey845/Streamline/README.md

 ### Structure

-- contracts - Contains the backend implementations for Streamline, written in Move.
+- Contracts - Contains the backend implementations for Streamline, written in Move.
-- stream - Contains the front-end for Streamline, a user page where the image upoad function is provided, along with network and wallet data.
+- Stream - Contains the front-end for Streamline, a user page where the image upoad function is provided, along with network and wallet data.